‘RHOBH’ Star Kyle Richards Reunites With Sisters After Years-Long Feud, Reveals How Her Mom Would Feel

 What a beautiful day Showering Our ????@brookewiederhorn ????Looking like a real life Barbie????absolutely stunning & glowing ????❤️ Our day was filled love, family & close friends ????Hucklsey is quite ready to be a big brother ????????Soon our new little bundle of joy will be here… ????????????????BEST DAY!!❤️ #grateful #love #babyshower #boy#2 #daughter #mom # nana @brookewiederhorn @kcjay @kathyhilton @kylerichards18 @hucksleywiederhorn @nickyhilton @farrahbritt Whit

-As The Inquisitr previously reported, it was alleged that the feud between the Richards and the Hiltons was put to an end last year by Mauricio.
+As The Inquisitr previously reported, it was suggested that the feud between the Richards and the Hiltons was put to an end last year by Mauricio.
 However, after Mauricio claimed the sisters were no longer at odds, Kathy took to her Instagram page, where she seemingly denied that their feud had ended.

 During an interview with Inman in October, after admitting that the families were feuding for “a while,” Mauricio claimed that they had put their differences aside last year ahead of the holiday season and remained on good terms ever since.